Kernel Wealth Review

 - Investing in any Kernel fund means you are investing in the New Zealand and/or overseas sharemarket.
 Each fund invests in specific shares based on the investment profile and index they track.
 For example, the NZ Commercial Property Fund invests only in New Zealand listed property shares.

-- Kernel also offers savings accounts, with an on-call Notice Saver product.
+- In addition to its Cash Plus fund, Kernel also offers savings accounts, with a savings product.
 The current interest rate and terms of access is found here.
 Investor money is held by Kernel as the registered custodian with a registered New Zealand bank.
 There are no fees - the interest rate you're paid is what you receive (less tax).

 Who is Kernel Suited to?